HolimaX/React/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ### Authentication

 For compatible Products with designated type (like "Pro"/"Premium"):

- - Release 1 supports OAth based authentication, as explained in https://medium.appbase.io/how-to-implement-authentication-for-your-react-app-cf09eef3bb0b
+ - Release 1 supports OAuth 2.0 based authentication, as explained in https://medium.appbase.io/how-to-implement-authentication-for-your-react-app-cf09eef3bb0b

 ## Learn More